 Analog Video Output

-Older players with VGA ports can display NTSC/PAL component/S-Video/composite via a passive VGA adapter.
-This signal is great for driving CRT monitors with full interlacing.
-Just choose a VideoMode like “ntsc-m”.
-BrightSign provides details here.
+Any BrightSign player with a VGA port can display NTSC/PAL component/S-Video/composite via an adapter.
+This signal is great for driving CRT monitors with full interlacing (replacing DVD players).

 Previous Versions: